Learning to Sail

 Improving Your Sailing

-We are currenly planning our 2019 BBULS sessions to provide members with informal practice with the help and advice of our volunteers and volunteer RYA qualified instructors.
+Our Improvers sessions provide members with informal practice with the help and advice of our volunteers and volunteer RYA qualified instructors.
 Suitable for those who have completed RYA level 1&2 or equivalent experience.
 These sessions aim to develop your sailing skills and gain experience to help you become a confident leisure sailor or get ready to start racing.
 Sailing is usually in the club’s RS Qubas, Laser Picos or Wayfarers but you are also welcome to use your own boat.
-Further information will be published here on this page once confirmed.

 Cost £5 per session for members using a club boat